dhis2/dhis2-docs/src/developer/web-api/tracker.md

 #### ***FLAT*** payload

-The flat payload can contain collections for each of the core tracker objects `trackedEntities`, `enrollments`, `events` and `relationships`.
-This works seamlessly with existing data, which already has UIDs assigned.
-However, for new data, the client will have to provide new UIDs for any references between objects.
-For example, if you import a new tracked entity with a new enrollment, the tracked entity requires the client to provide a UID so that the enrollment can be linked to that UID.
+The flat payload can include collections for each of the core tracker objects: trackedEntities, enrollments, events, and relationships.
+This format integrates well with existing data that already has UIDs assigned.
+However, for new data, the client must provide new UIDs for any references between objects.
+For instance, if you import a new tracked entity with a new enrollment, the client must provide a UID for the tracked entity so that the enrollment can be linked to it.

 ```json
 {